python-websockets/websockets/docs/howto/faq.rst

 .. note::

-    Many questions asked in :mod:`websockets`' issue tracker are actually about :mod:`asyncio`.
+    Many questions asked in websockets' issue tracker are actually about :mod:`asyncio`.
 Python's documentation about `developing with asyncio`_ is a good complement.